The company formation process in Virginia relatively fast, affordable, and straightforward.

 - Step 6: Open a Virginia business bank account

-Step 1: Choose a name for your Virginia LLC
+Step 1: Decide a name for your LLC

 Choosing a name for your entity is an exciting new step for forming a business entity.
 It can also be frustrating if the name you want to use isn’t available.